richard-scryber/PaperworkDayDocs/docs/reference/htmltags/tags/contheader.md

 has_toc: false
 ---

-# &lt;continuation-header&gt; : Document Continuation Header
+# &lt;continuation-header&gt; : The Continuation Header

 Summary